 In the Chinese arts, late summer is the season of the Earth element.

 In Chinese medicine, Earth governs our digestive system and all its components.
-Its code name is The Granary.
+Its Official name is The Granary.

 The main two organs of the system are the Spleen (Yin) and the Stomach (Yang)